GamesCreed

 These tasks will act as primary and secondary missions depending on the circumstances.
 From Monday through Friday, every day of the week, you are assigned a new set of errands to accomplish.
 These include fixing sewage lightbulbs, signing petitions, etc. He goes on to the following day after all of the chores have been performed.

-This town looks vibrant and full of individuals, each of whom may walk freely and engage in their own activities.
+This town looks vibrant and full of individuals, each of whom may walk freely and engage in their activities.
 The player can freely wander throughout the city in POSTAL 4: No Regerts.
 The player may travel everywhere, including inside homes and rummaging for valuable objects and ingredients to cook with, climbing roofs and pet animals, and completing objectives that do not need the player to follow a predetermined sequence.
 A peaceful approach may be used, or you can use force to go through the adventure, using weapons, brutality, and provocations to get what you want.
 Even though many approaches to completing tasks, you will almost always favor the speedier and more brutal one.

-A parody open-world shooter in the spirit of South Park, POSTAL 4: No Regerts pitches itself as an open-world shooter that seeks to push the boundaries with a filthy and a vulgar topic.
+A parody open-world shooter in the spirit of South Park, POSTAL 4: No Regerts pitches itself as an open-world shooter that seeks to push the boundaries with a filthy and vulgar topic.
 Its content primarily consists of useless lewd remarks and literal toilet humor, and everything seems as if they are meant to be humorous.
 The game has two sections: one in which you must unclog a drain by slapping large piles of excrement with a shovel, and another in which you must visit an amusement park for no apparent reason.

 Of course, these are shamefully infantile topics, but if the conversation was at the very least well-written or innovative in its approach, I would have no objections.
 The answer is no. Most of the jokes in POSTAL 4 are good enough to earn a laugh.
 Much of it is simply a clumsy and apparent mockery.
 There is no such thing as a filter or an idiotic joke.